top of page

 Here's what it is and what it isn't.

-Most interaction with a certified therapy dog is through what is called animal assisted activities (AAA).
+Most interaction with a certified therapy dog is through what is called Animal Assisted Activities (AAA).
 The activities are designed to encourage positive interactions between the human and the animal and strengthen the bond between the two.

-This is very different from true animal assisted therapy (AAT) in which animals are used with a licensed therapist to help a client achieve a specific type of diagnostic goal.
+This is very different from true Animal Assisted Therapy (AAT) in which animals are used with a licensed therapist to help a client achieve a specific type of diagnostic goal.
 The animal is a critical element and increases the chances of success of the therapy designed by the therapist.

 IMG_1545.jpeg